akka/akka/akka-docs/rst/java/stream/stream-quickstart.rst

 .. includecode:: ../code/jdocs/stream/QuickStartDocTest.java#other-imports

+And a class to hold your code, for example:

+.. includecode:: ../code/jdocs/stream/Main.java#main-app

 Now we will start with a rather simple source, emitting the integers 1 to 100:

 .. includecode:: ../code/jdocs/stream/QuickStartDocTest.java#create-source